willnearn/willnearn/README.md

 - Multiply features as the nonlinearity in NNs; evaluate expressive efficacy on problems with known multiplicative interactions (e.g. physics).
 Project will happen [here](https://github.com/willnearn/multiply_layers)
 - Make a robot do something interesting using ROS2 as the middleware
 - (markdown only) Jot down thoughts on what it means to be productive now that LLMs can automate many things that used to be expensive
+- Adapt JEPAs for something (must read more about JEPAs first..)

 📫 williamnearn@gmail.com